Robinpig/Note/docs/CS/Java/Spring_Boot/Spring_Boot.md

 ### Configuration properties

 The Spring environment abstraction is a one-stop shop for any configurable property.
-It abstracts the origins of properties so that beans needing those properties can con- sume them from Spring itself.
+It abstracts the origins of properties so that beans needing those properties can consume them from Spring itself.
 The Spring environment pulls from several property sources, including the following:

 - JVM system properties
 - Operating system environment variables